astral-sh/uv/docs/configuration/files.md

 !!! note

-    For `tool` commands, which operate the user level, local configuration files will be ignored.
+    For `tool` commands, which operate at the user level, local configuration files will be ignored.
 Instead, uv will exclusively read from user-level configuration (e.g., `~/.config/uv/uv.toml`).